soliluquoy/solusi-with-ollama/docs/sidebar/copilot.md

 1. Select the text you want to summarize, rephrase, translate, or explain.

-2. Right-click on the selected text there will be a options with name `Solusi with Ollama - Web UI for Local AI Models` then select the option you want to use.
+2. Right-click on the selected text there will be a options with name `Solusi with Ollama` then select the option you want to use.

 ## How to update the prompts